njangid22/Poeticverse/README.md

 ## Project Overview

 PoeticVerse is a social media platform designed for poets and poetry enthusiasts.
-It enables users to create, share, and monetize their poems, shayari, and literary content while ensuring copyright protection through blockchain technology.
+It enables users to create, share, and monetize their poems, shayari, and other literary content while ensuring copyright protection through blockchain technology.

+The platform also features a unique Digital Rights Management (DRM) system to protect against unauthorized use, making PoeticVerse a haven for poets to showcase their art while safeguarding their intellectual property.

+You can visit the live version of the website at [poeticverse.live](https://poeticverse.live).

 ## Core Features

-### User Profiles and Social Interaction

-- Create personal profiles to showcase poetry.
-- Follow poets, like, and comment on posts for community engagement.
-- Share text-based poetry and shayari.

-### Content Monetization

-- Secure poems with blockchain-based copyright protection.
-- Allow users to request rights for commercial use (e.g., movies, songs).
-- Track and manage licensing requests with secure payment handling.
-- DRM system ensures protection against unauthorized reproduction.

-### Audio Poetry Library

-- Collection of legendary and user-uploaded poetry audios.
-- Poets can upload and rent audio recordings.
-- Searchable database with metadata (title, author, recording date, etc.).
-- Rental system for monetization with DRM protection.

-### Workshops

-- Poets can create workshops for poetry readings or knowledge sharing.
-- Workshop setup includes title, description, duration, payment options, and meeting links.
-- Users can register by paying via QR code and submitting proof of payment.
-- Only approved participants can access workshop links.

-### Explore and Search Features

-- Discover poetry, audio files, and workshops.
-- Robust search functionality for poems, audio, and poets.
-- Personal "My Audio" section for managing uploaded content.

-### Admin Controls

-- Admins can upload legendary poetry audio and moderate content.
-- Manage copyright approvals and handle disputes.
-- Ensure high-quality content on the platform.

-### Payment and Transactions

-- Monetization for text and audio content via sales or rentals.
-- Google Pay-based payment system for secure transactions.
-- Revenue-sharing model benefits both PoeticVerse and poets.

-### Copyright and Blockchain Integration

-- Poets can register their poems for blockchain-backed copyright protection.
-- Secure proof of ownership and transaction records.
-- Prevents unauthorized reproduction and plagiarism.

-### Content Discovery

-- Browse uploaded content from poets worldwide.
-- Advanced search filters for easy content access.

-### Upcoming Features

-- Analytics Dashboard for tracking engagement and monetization.
-- Leaderboards highlighting top poets and audio uploads.
-- Poetry Contests and Challenges to encourage creativity.
+### 1. User Profiles and Social Interaction

+- Create personalized profiles to showcase and share poetry.
+- Follow your favorite poets, like, and comment on their posts to engage with the community.
+- Share text-based poetry, shayari, and other forms of literary content.

+### 2. Content Monetization

+- **Blockchain Integration**: Poems are secured through blockchain-based copyright protection.
+- **Monetize Your Work**: Poets can offer their works for commercial rights requests (e.g., for movies, songs).
+- **Licensing and Payments**: Manage requests for licensing your poetry, with secure payment handling.
+- **DRM System**: Protect your poetry from unauthorized use and reproduction.

+### 3. Audio Poetry Library

+- **Library of Audio Poetry**: Browse a growing collection of both legendary and user-uploaded poetry audios.
+- **Monetize Audio Content**: Poets can upload, sell, or rent audio recordings of their poetry.
+- **Searchable Database**: Find specific audio files with ease using metadata filters (e.g., title, author, date).
+- **DRM Protection**: Monetized audio files are protected from unauthorized reproduction with DRM.

+### 4. Workshops

+- **Create & Host Workshops**: Poets can create paid workshops for live poetry readings or knowledge-sharing sessions.
+- **Customizable Workshop Settings**: Set up workshops with titles, descriptions, durations, payment options, and meeting links.
+- **User Registration & Payment**: Users can register by paying through QR code, with access granted upon payment verification.
+- **Exclusive Access**: Only approved participants can join the workshops.

+### 5. Explore and Search Features

+- **Content Discovery**: Explore poems, audio files, and workshops shared by poets around the world.
+- **Robust Search Functionality**: Find poetry and audio files using powerful search filters.
+- **My Audio Section**: Manage all your uploaded audio content with ease.

+### 6. Admin Controls

+- **Content Moderation**: Admins can upload legendary poetry audios and moderate user-generated content.
+- **Copyright Management**: Admins oversee and approve copyright requests while resolving disputes.
+- **Quality Control**: Ensure the platform remains free of inappropriate content.

+### 7. Payment and Transactions

+- **Monetization**: Users can monetize both their text-based and audio content, either through direct sales or rentals.
+- **Secure Payments**: All transactions are handled through Google Pay’s API, ensuring secure payments.
+- **Revenue Sharing**: A revenue-sharing model is in place to ensure fair compensation for both poets and the platform.

+### 8. Copyright and Blockchain Integration

+- **Blockchain-backed Copyright**: Poets can register their poems on the blockchain, establishing proof of ownership and transaction records.
+- **Prevent Plagiarism**: Blockchain integration ensures that poets’ works cannot be reproduced without permission.

+### 9. Content Discovery

+- **Browse Global Content**: Discover poetry and shayari from poets around the world.
+- **Advanced Filters**: Use filters to find specific content by genre, author, language, or date.

+### 10. Upcoming Features

+- **Analytics Dashboard**: Get insights into your content’s performance, including engagement and monetization metrics.
+- **Leaderboards**: See which poets and audio uploads are trending on the platform.
+- **Poetry Contests & Challenges**: Participate in platform-wide events that foster creativity and reward exceptional work.

 ## Technology Stack

-- **Frontend:** React.js
+- **Frontend**: React.js
-- **Backend:** Node.js, Express.js
+- **Backend**: Node.js, Express.js
-- **Database:** MongoDB
+- **Database**: MongoDB
-- **Blockchain Integration:** Secure copyright and transactions
+- **Blockchain Integration**: Securing copyright and handling transactions
-- **Payment Gateway:** Google Pay API
+- **Payment Gateway**: Google Pay API
-- **Storage:** Cloud-based storage for audio and text content
+- **Storage**: Cloud-based storage for audio and text content
-- **DRM Protection:** Digital rights management system for content security
+- **DRM Protection**: Digital rights management to ensure content security

 ## How to Run the Project